Modern Slavery and Human Trafficking Statement

 We recognise our responsibility in relation to modern slavery and share this with our suppliers and customers; to source products in an ethical manner and for the need of those people who are involved within the supply chain to be treated fairly.
 As such, the development of our Modern Slavery Policy sets out six key principles:-

 It is our intention that those people involved in the supply chain, either directly or indirectly, are not exploited or exposed to the following employment conditions:

 Due diligence across our supply chain

 The Decorative Panels Group undertakes a risk based approach when considering the possibility of modern slavery within the supply chain.
-Over the last year we have developed our modern slavery policy and identified six key principles which we intend our supply chain to be compliant with.
+We continue to review and develop our modern slavery policy to ensure compliance of our six key principles throughout our supply chains.

 Moving forward it is our intention to widen our approach throughout our supply chain to ensure our centrally managed suppliers, and, those which pose a higher risk of exposure to slavery are compliant with our key policy principles.
 The group intends to assess compliance and identify any Modern Slavery practices that are prevalent within our chain of supply and where appropriate investigate and taken remedial action.

 This statement was approved by the Board of Directors in March 2019.